Rafael Devers Player Props: Red Sox vs. White Sox

-The Boston Red Sox, including Rafael Devers (.184 batting average in his past 10 games), battle starting pitcher Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.184 batting average in his past 10 games), battle starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Twins.
+In his last game, he notched a home run while going 1-for-4 against the White Sox.

 Rafael Devers Game Info & Props vs. the White Sox